 Unblocking LinkedIn on Linux using a VPN

-The tool that can aid you in this situation is called a VPN, which stands for VPN stands for Virtual Private Network.
-Think of a VPN as a secret tunnel through the internet.
-It scrambles your online activity and makes it appear like you're accessing the web from a different location.
+The tool that can aid you in this situation is called a VPN, which stands for Virtual Private Network (VPN).
+Think of a VPN as a covert tunnel through the internet.
+It encrypts your online activity and makes it seem like you're accessing the web from a new location.
 This way, it can bypass the restrictions set by your school and grant you access to sites like YouTube that you might otherwise be restricted from.One VPN I'd like to suggest is ProtonVPN.
-They provide a free version that might be just what you need.
-It's a effective tool because it protects your privacy - no logs of your activity, no speed limits, and it can circumvent censorship without a hitch.
-Plus, it operates under Swiss privacy laws, which are among the most robust globally.
-The sense of security this provides, knowing your data isn't being tracked, can be a minor yet reassuring relief amidst the drudgery of school life.
+They have a free version that might be perfect for you.
+It's a strong tool because it protects your privacy - no activity logs, no speed limits, and it can circumvent censorship without a hitch.
+Plus, it functions under Swiss privacy laws, which are some of the strongest in the world.
+The feeling of security this provides, knowing your data isn't being tracked, can be a small but comforting relief amidst the drudgery of school life.

-Now, there's one caveat: you'll need to have the capability to install software on your device.
-If you're using a school-issued computer or tablet, this might be a hurdle.
+Now, there's one note: you'll need to have the ability to install software on your device.
+If you're using a school-issued computer or tablet, this might be a challenge.
 In such cases, check if you have the necessary permissions or if there's a way to get them.
 If you're using a personal device, the process is much smoother.

 To install ProtonVPN, simply go to the app store on your device and search for ProtonVPN.
 Download the app - it's free.
 Once it's installed, open the app, and follow the setup instructions.
 You'll be able to connect to their servers and start browsing as if you're anywhere other than the confines of your school's network.